djraivis/rai.run/README.md

-# Origianally this was Takuya's curated list of the tech
+# Takuya's curated list of the tech

 A curated list of the tech I use, built with Astro and Tailwind CSS https://uses.craftz.dog/

-## As Markdown Inkdrop App User - Raivis G
+## Inkdrop App User - Raivis G

 I have forked this site from craftzdog followed his rules and I am using as blog post website to talk about "Tech notes I've put together as I learn"